What’s All the Buzz About? Public Relations 101

 - Crisis communications – If you don’t utilize the power of public relations for anything else, use it when you find your company in a crisis.
 Please do what you can to call on your PR expertise early on, so they have a firm understanding of what has occurred and how best to mitigate the damage.
 Your PR team should be able to steer you, providing you with key messages and talking points, as well as counsel on how to communicate with all of your stakeholders, not just the media.

 - Support of an event – If you’re a nonprofit organization, you may be looking to sell seats to a gala or charity concert.
-Infusing PR into your marketing mix can give you a much-needed boost, not only with your event but also in creating awareness about your cause as well.
+Infusing PR into your marketing mix can give you a much-needed boost, not only with your event but also in creating awareness about your cause.

 - Overall brand visibility and awareness – There is so much traffic and noise out there that it’s sometimes difficult to stay top of mind with your consumers, constituents, donors, or advocates.
 Consistent and ongoing PR efforts help keep your business or organization top of mind all year long.